 This method copies the image to the clipboard.
 You can use your favorite editing app to access and save it.
 Once you open the app, press the [Ctrl] key and the [V] key together to paste the screenshot into the program.

 Taking a Screenshot and Quickly Provide Microsoft With Feedback on It

 To do this method, you have to be signed in to your Microsoft account.
 This allows you to quickly provide Microsoft with feedback about suggestions or problems with Windows 10.

 Press the [F] key and the [Windows] key at the same time.

 The screen will dim for a second to verify the screenshot was taken if you have certain visual effects turned on.
 Then, the Feedback hub will open.
-Follow the onscreen instructions to submit your screenshot.
+Follow the on-screen instructions to submit your screenshot.

-Use the Windows Snipping Tool
+How to Use the Windows Snip Sketch App/Snipping Tool

-Take a Screenshot Using Windows 10 Game Bar
+How to Take a Screenshot Using Windows 10 Game Bar

 To open the screenshot file, click on “Videos.”
 Both videos and screenshots created using the Game Bar app will be in the “Capture” subfolder.